If you're driving from the area, here are several routes

 Avoid coming all the way up Route 1A unless you really want the scenic route.
 It's winding, slow, and unnecessary.

-If you're coming from downtown Boston, keep going north on 1 past 128/95.
-To get started on Route 1 you may need to follow signs for I93 North then take a left exit for the Tobin Bridge.
+If you're coming from downtown Boston, keep going north on 1 past 128(I95).
+To get started on Route 1 you may need to follow signs for I93 North then take a left exit for the Tobin Bridge (then the very long exit ramp descends from quite high to below ground level in the course of making three quarters of a circle to the left).
 If you're coming from a southern suburb or Cape Cod, and it's the middle of a weekday or a weekend or nighttime, take 3 north into Boston then 1 north out of Boston.
-But if it's rush hour(s), take the ring road I95/128 instead to avoid the worst of the horrible traffic.
-(The awful traffic snarl through downtown Boston will hopefully be alleviated by the big dig.)
-If you're coming from Boston's Logan International airport although you'll take Route 1 North getting there is sufficiently tricky you should follow the airport specific directions.
+But if it's rush hour(s), take the ring road 128(I95) instead to avoid the worst of the horrible traffic.
+(The awful traffic snarl through downtown Boston has supposedly been alleviated recently by completion of the big dig, but I've not seen it for myself.)
+If you're coming from Boston's Logan International airport, although you'll take Route 1 North getting there is sufficiently tricky you should follow the airport specific directions.

-Follow Route 1 North a few miles through strip development as it interweaves with I95 which follows the same route.
+Follow Route 1 North a few miles through strip development.
+After you cross Route 128 the Route 1 you're on will begin interweaving with I95 which follows a very similar route.
 At one point the road will divide with the left lane remaining Route 1 North and the right lane entering I95.
 Stay to the left on Route 1.
-After a while the road, which is mostly extremely straight, will swing to the right and cross I95 on a bridge, then swing back to the left again.
-There will be another fork here.
-Be sure to stay on the right side of the fork, otherwise you'll make a big U turn and head south again.
-The right fork will lead you off to a traffic light.
+Soon the road, which is mostly notably straight, will swing to the right and cross I95 on a bridge, then swing back to the left again.
+There will be a couple of forks here.
+Be sure to stay on the right side of both of them, otherwise you'll either get stuck on I95 or make a giant U turn and head south again.
+The right forks will lead you off to a traffic light.

-Now that there's only one route even though you've got a dozen miles to go, follow the directions to enter Ipswich from the south.
+Now that there's only one route (even though you've still got a dozen miles to go), follow the directions to enter Ipswich from the south.

 On the connector road out of the airport parking structure, first swing left with the majority of the lanes (don't take the lane or lanes up the ramp to the Ted Williams tunnel which may be marked I90 or downtown Boston), then stay toward the right.
 (You may enter the connector road after the big swing to the left and the Ted Williams tunnel if you rent a car.)
 The road will split several ways: back into the airport; to downtown Boston via the Sumner tunnel; and north on Route 1A.
 (The middle branch to downtown is often blocked off by a police car with its lights flashing.)
 Take the rightmost branch, the one that joins Route 1A going north.
-Watch the signs carefully here, as this route changes very frequently with major big dig construction and these directions may be out of date.
+Follow the signs for Route 1A North ...even if the signs and these directions seem to disagree (these directions were written before the big dig was completed, and might not reflect recent significant changes in those roads).

 Soon you'll come to a strange intersection that's part fork and part traffic circle, yet has traffic lights.
 This is Bell Circle although there may be no signs to confirm this.
 Bear slightly to the left (the sign says "to Route 1"), following the majority of the cars.
 The road number will change from Route 1A to Route 60 (the number 1A goes down the right fork at the intersection, where you do not want to go.